PlayStation 5: Reception

 The PlayStation 5 was generally well received at launch, with much praise of its DualSense controller's improved haptic feedback and adaptive triggers.
-Astro's Playroom, which comes pre-installed on every PS5 and is designed to demonstrate the controller's features, was praised with Laptop Mag calling it "deceptively cute".
+Astro's Playroom, which comes preinstalled on every PS5 and is designed to demonstrate the controller's features, was praised with Laptop Mag calling it "deceptively cute".
 The exclusive line-up, including Spider-Man: Miles Morales and Demon's Souls, was heavily praised, although some reviewers, such as TechRadar, said there should have been more launch games.
 The console's user interface was generally praised for being fast and easy to navigate.

 Many reviewers found the console's design polarizing.
 CNET described the black and white scheme as "clearly meant to be a sculptural conversation piece".
 The large size was criticized by Tom's Guide as "inelegant", and by others as frustrating its integration into a home entertainment center.
 Many also acknowledged the size for improving the cooling and quieting of its operation.
-The relatively small 667 GB of usable SSD space was criticized.
+The comparatively small 667 GB of usable SSD space was criticized.

 More technical reviews, such as those by Digital Foundry, noted that features such as variable refresh rate and the advertised 8K video output mode were not present at launch.
-They lauded the ray-tracing, SSD speed, and 120 Hz output capabilities.
-Yahtzee Croshaw criticized the usage of controller-mounted speakers as damaging for immersion in a discussion of the Callisto Protocol due to the disconnect between radio chatter being relayed through the controller while all other sounds were being played as normal.
+They lauded the ray tracing, SSD speed, and 120 Hz output capabilities.

 Sales

 The PlayStation 5, as with the Xbox Series X/S, was in limited supply immediately upon launch, and through 2021 due to a global semiconductor shortage, combined with increased demand for video game consoles due to the COVID-19 pandemic.
-Sony expects supply to continue to be limited until at least 2022.
+Sony expected supply to continue to be limited until at least 2022.
 Scalpers took advantage of the shortage, attempting to sell the console for thousands of dollars.
-Sony expanded its PlayStation Direct program to sell consoles directly to consumers within Europe in November 2021 as to bypass scalpers.
+Sony expanded its PlayStation Direct program to sell consoles directly to consumers within Europe in November 2021 to bypass scalpers.

-Two weeks after launch, Sony declared the largest launch in PlayStation history, surpassing PS4's 2.1 million units in its first two weeks in 2013.
+Two weeks after launch, Sony declared the largest launch in PlayStation history, surpassing the PlayStation 4's 2.1 million units in its first two weeks in 2013.
 During the system's first week of release in Japan, 103,901 standard consoles were sold, and 14,181 Digital Editions were sold, for a combined total of 118,082, making it the best-selling console in the country for that week.
-By September 2021, Sony reported over one million PS5 sales in Japan.
-In comparison, its predecessor did not reach one million consoles sold until a full year after release.
-In the UK, the PlayStation 5 was the best-selling video game console sold in the month of November.
+By September 2021, Sony reported over a million PS5 sales in Japan.
+In comparison, its predecessor did not reach a million units sold until a year after release.
+In the UK, the PS5 was the best-selling video game console sold in the month of November.
 In Spain, the PS5 sold over 43,000 units in the first week of release.